jmacdonald/amp/documentation/pages/usage.md

 ## Running Commands

 Under the hood, all of Amp's functionality happens through the use of _commands_.
-You don't see this upfront, but the UI is controlled entirely by a simple keystroke --> command map.
+You don't see this upfront, but the UI is controlled entirely by a simple `key` --> `command` map.
 You can run these from command mode by pressing `0` in normal mode, which will bring up a search prompt.

 !!! tip
     Command mode is handy as a means of triggering infrequently-used functionality that would be excessive to associate with a keystroke and remember (e.g. converting tabs to spaces).